parvathisudha/Targeted-Panel-Analysis/README.md

  ```sh
 wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg19/
 ````
- NOTE: unzip and save to /path_to_Home_directory /Database/GATK/gatk-boundle/hg19 Please remember to remove the non-main chromosomes from the genome before preprocessing as MANTA analysis requires bam files with main chromosomes only.
-This can be done using “fasplit”.
+ NOTE: unzip and save to /path_to_Home_directory/Database/GATK/gatk-bundle/hg19 Please remember to remove the non-main chromosomes from the genome before preprocessing as MANTA analysis requires bam files with main chromosomes (1-22, X, Y and MT) only.
+This can be done using “[fasplit](https://bioconda.github.io/recipes/ucsc-fasplit/README.html)”.
  - GATK_BUNDLE
     - Download all the files to the hg19 folder and unzip them.
 ```sh